What is APDS?

 IMPORTANCE OF GENETIC TESTING

-If you suspect your patient may have a PI, genetic testing that includes the genes that cause APDS can help inform a timely diagnosis
+If you suspect your patient may have a PI, genetic testing that includes the genes that cause APDS can help inform a timely diagnosis4,6

-Sponsored genetic testing option and genetic counseling are available for eligible patients and their families, regardless of insurance coverage or financial need
+Sponsored genetic testing options and genetic counseling are available for eligible patients and family members, regardless of insurance coverage or financial need4,6

 IMMUNE IMBALANCE IN APDS